ChitreshDas197/mediawiki-k8s-application/README.md

   - Add New Agent
   - SSH into your VM and follow the guides given on the Azure DevOps page
   - I have named my pool "selfAgents" and added that as "pool" on the pipeline Jobs

+  ## CI Pipeline
+  - Application Repo:
+      - Directory root contains the CI Pipeline YAML which used for the pipeline
+      - Directory root contains the manifest for the storage class creation which is common among both deployments
+      - ./mwiki-db-chart and ./mwiki-app-chart are the Helm Charts used to deploy the db and the app components/k8s objects
+      - In this pipeline I have basically run few validations, tool installations and packaging and publishing
+          - Install Helm, Kubectl
+          - Dry Nun